bocchilorenzo/AutoEuroVoc/scripts/utils/README.md

 - lang: the language of the models
 - t_test: perform a t-test between the main and summarized models
 - print_type: latex or csv

+## 06. Create graphs for the stats
+This script creates graphs for the stats of the models.
+The script is 06-create_graphs.py and it takes the following arguments:
+- stats_path: the path to the folder with the stats files previously generated
+- output_path: the path to the folder where to save the graphs